akselx/regional_forecast/to_baus/README.md

 * [County Employment Forecast](https://github.com/BayAreaMetro/bayarea_urbansim/blob/master/data/county_employment_forecast.csv):

 ## Scenarios
-Each folder contains the ** output files for use in BAUS:
+Each folder contains the 5 output files for use in BAUS:
+* meta: this folder contains data dictionaries ("dict") and optional metadata ("meta") for each of the files
 * s20: No Project (Plan Bay Area 2050)
 * s21: Blueprint Basic
 * s22: Blueprint Plus